What is it?

 Dual credit is an opportunity for high school students who meet admissions standards to enroll in public postsecondary institutions in South Dakota and simultaneously earn credits for both their high school diploma and postsecondary degree or certificate.

 Dual credit courses are offered by the postsecondary institution’s faculty members, are governed by the postsecondary institution’s policies, and follow the postsecondary institution’s established processes for admissions, registration, billing and grade reporting.
+Courses include college-level content and subject matter; students choosing to participate will be held to the same expectations and standards as college students.

 Students are able to choose from a number of on-campus and online classes, including general education and career and technical education courses.